zzulueta/github-copilot-L400-exercises/Exercises/Exercises1.md

 3. Use Agent.
 Prompt: `refactor #file:test_app.py to use #file:test_fixtures.py for testing`
 4. Manually verify all tests pass with `cd server && python -m pytest test_app.py -v`
 5. Use `/fix` if any tests fail
+6. **Reflection**: How did using test fixtures impact your testing process?

 ---

 ## **Exercise 7: Debugging & Refactoring**